 It’s the end of SUSE Hackweek Number 18!

 Development kind of went on-hold after I hired on to SUSE.
 HOWEVER, one of the benefits of working with SUSE is we get regular HACKWEEKS!
 That means we get a week to work on whatever we want.
-Of course, MY Hackweek project is going to be QLogo.
+Of course, my Hackweek project was going to be QLogo.

-I separated the QLogo GUI from the Logo language interpreter.
-This means that Logo can be run from a terminal like any other normal interpreter, like Python or Perl.
-However, because an important part of Logo is the turtle, there is also a graphical user interface for working with Logo.
+For this Hackweek I separated the QLogo GUI from the Logo language interpreter.
+This means that Logo can now be run from a terminal like any other normal interpreter, such as Python or Perl.
+However, because some important part of Logo is the turtle, there is also a graphical user interface for working with Logo.

-So, the logo binary is the language interpreter, and QLogo is the GUI application that interfaces with logo.
+So, the logo program is the language interpreter, and QLogo is the GUI application that interfaces with logo.
 The logo interpreter can now run in a terminal environment.